RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 We are **NOT** responsible if you brick, or damage your console in any way whatsoever.
 If you follow this guide exactly, you shouldn't have any problems.
 {: .notice--danger}

-Do **NOT** install the csm themes made in this guide on an actual Wii, they are only compatible with the vWii system menu {: .notice--danger}

-:::warning
 WiiMotes with Wii motion Plus May not work on MyMenuify, unfortunately there isn't anything we can do about this at the moment and you'll have to use an older Wii remote.
 {: .notice--warning}